-Summons to be issued by the Clerk may be presented to the Court through CM/ECF, by email with initiating documents (filers and/or cases excluded from the electronic filing requirement only), by postal mail, or may be delivered in person to the Clerk's Office.
+Summons to be issued by the Clerk may be presented to the Court through CM/ECF, by email with initiating documents (Pro Se Filers only), by U.S. mail, or may be delivered in person to the Clerk's Office.
 The party requesting the issuance of summons must complete all required fields of the summons form.

-If the party requesting the issuance of summons presents the form to the Clerk's Office through CM/ECF, by email, or by postal mail, the issued summons form will be returned to the requesting party via CM/ECF or postal mail.
-If the party hand delivers the summons form to the Clerk's Office, the party may request to have the issued summons form returned at the Clerk's Office counter.
+If the party requesting the issuance of summons presents the form to the Clerk's Office through CM/ECF, by email, or by U.S. mail, the issued summons form will be returned to the requesting party via CM/ECF or U.S. mail.
+If the party hand delivers the summons form to the Clerk's Office, the party can request to have the issued summons form returned at the Clerk's Office counter.

-Registered e-filers:
+Registered E-Filers:

-The Court strongly recommends that filers download and complete the fillable summons form found on the Court Forms page.
+It is strongly recommended to download and complete the fillable summons form found on the Court's Forms page.
 Use this fillable form each time you electronically file a summons and file each summons as a separate flattened PDF document in CM/ECF.

-Non-e-filers:
+Non-E-Filers:

-The Court strongly recommends that filers use the fillable summons form on the Court Forms page when filing summons to be issued by the Court.
-If sending the summons(es) by email with your initiating case documents, send them along with the complaint to the appropriate newcases email address listed in Section IV (B).
+It is strongly recommended that filers use the fillable form on the Court's Forms page when filing summons to be issued by the Court.
+If sending the summons(es) by email with your initiating case documents, send them along with the complaint to the appropriate newcases email addresses listed in Section IV (B).

-If sending the summons(es) after the case has been opened, you must submit them by postal mail or in person (if you are an e-filer in the case, see the Registered e-filers instructions above).
+If sending the summons(es) after the case has been opened, you must submit them by mail, in person, or via the drop box in the lobby of the courthouse (If you are an e-filer in the case, see the Registered E-Filers instructions above).